-Net Cost of Operations decreased \$380.2 billion (111%) primarily due to an Earned Revenue decrease of \$30.0 billion (12%).
-The Earned Revenue decrease is comprised of a decrease in Interest Revenue of \$42.0 billion, an increase in contributions received by the fund of \$6.0 billion in the unfunded liability amortization payment from Treasury and \$2.1 billion from Treasury concurrent receipts and service contributions and \$4.3 billion in interest revenue and amortized discount.
+Net Cost of Operations increased \$49.0 billion (134%) primarily due to an Earned Revenue increase of \$44.0 billion (21%).
+The Earned Revenue decrease is comprised of an increase in contributions received by the fund of \$31.1 billion in the unfunded liability amortization payment from Treasury and \$12.9 billion from Treasury concurrent receipts, service contributions, and investment income.
 The Treasury contribution amounts are determined by the DoD Office of the Actuary (OACT), and the contributions made by the Military Services are a factor of base pay times the normal cost percentage rate determined by the OACT.
-Further the change also consists of both increases in Gross Costs and Losses/Gains from Actuarial Assumption Changes.
-Gross Costs decreased \$44.7 billion primarily due to a decrease in expenses that are factored into calculation of the actuarial liability.
-The largest changes include a \$70.7 billion decrease to experience and a \$19.9 billion increase and a \$7.9 billion increase in expense to plan.
-Losses/Gains from Actuarial Assumption Changes decreased \$365.6 billion (97%).
-This was due to a loss on the change in the Actuarial Assumption in FY22.
-The large increase was due to the newly adopted SFFAS No. 33 long-term economic assumptions.
+Further, the change also consists of Losses/Gains from Actuarial Assumption Changes which increased \$93.9 billion.